Toney Douglas: Senior year

 The 2008–09 Florida State team was composed of mostly freshman and sophomores, which meant that the veteran Douglas, now a senior (one of three on the team), featured more prominently in the offense than in previous years.
 He started all 35 games of the season, one of two Seminole players to do so.
 Douglas became the primary threat on offense, and was the sole top scorer for the team in 23 games.
-His scoring average increased by more than six points, to 21.5 points per game, which was the highest average on the team and in the ACC; he also averaged 2.9 assists, a team and career high, and 3.9 rebounds.
+His scoring average increased by more than six points, to 21.5 points per game, which was the highest average on the team and in the ACC as he led the ACC as well with 751 total points; he also averaged 2.9 assists, a team and career high, 1.8 steals (5th), and 3.9 rebounds, as well as an .810 free throw percentage (10th(.
 He earned ACC All-Defensive Team honors again and was selected to the All-ACC First Team.
 His other major honors included being named the ACC Defensive Player of the Year, receiving the second-most votes for ACC Player of the Year and his selection to the Associated Press' All-America Third Team.

 Douglas' strong play in the ACC tournament, in which the Seminoles upset top-ranked North Carolina and advanced to their first ACC final, led to his selection to the ACC All-Tournament team, another first for a Florida State player.
 The Seminoles made their first appearance in the NCAA tournament in 11 years, playing against the University of Wisconsin.
 Douglas played well, scoring 26 points, but he missed an important three-point attempt late in the game and had Trévon Hughes score the winning shot while defending him.
 Wisconsin won 61–59 in overtime, thus ending Douglas' collegiate career.